Sagrada Familia Tower Tickets

 Evangelists Towers

-Towers for the 4 Evangelists who Compiled the Gospels
+Towers for the 4 Evangelists who compiled the gospels

 The Sagrada Familia's plan features six central towers, of which four are dedicated to the four evangelists—Mathew, Mark, Luke, and John—whose works have led to the preservation of Christian history and religion.
 These towers are being built currently and have reached a height of 103.56m and will be 135 m when completed, making them the third tallest towers.
 They are slender in size compared to the towers dedicated to Virgin Mary and Jesus Christ and contain the staircases and lifts that lead to the interior of the tower of Jesus Christ.